 Notable & Unique: Diversity

 Did you know that the Easton Town Center neighborhood has more

-Portuguese and Irish ancestry people living in it than nearly
+Portuguese and Lebanese ancestry people living in it than nearly

-this neighborhood's residents have Portuguese ancestry and 22.0% have Irish ancestry.
+this neighborhood's residents have Portuguese ancestry and 1.5% have Lebanese ancestry.

 speak Greek at home.
 While this may seem like a small percentage, it is higher

 than 99.3% of the neighborhoods in America.